Toolkit for Visualizing and Analyzing Ocean Data

 The Data Portal serves as a platform to engage all stakeholders in the five coastal Mid-Atlantic states, putting all of the essential data and state-of-the-art mapping and visualization technology into the hands of the agencies, industry, community leaders, and stakeholders engaged in ocean planning.

-The Portal offers access to dozens of datasets in ten categories: Administrative, Fishing, Marine Life, Maritime Industries, Recreation, Renewable Energy, Security, Human Use Data Synthesis, Marine Life Library and Oceanography.
+The Portal offers access to thousands of data maps in 11 categories: Administrative, Fishing, Human Use Data Synthesis, Maritime Industries, Marine Life (by groups), Marine Life Library (by species), Oceanography, Recreation, Renewable Energy, Security and Socioeconomic.

 Developed by a Partnership of Organizations